 - More flexibility over where you work

-The Cons of Working at a Korean Hagwon
+Cons of Working in a Korean Hagwon

 It’s a sad truth that many of these organisations care more about their profits each month than they do about the learning and development of their students.
 New hagwons are constantly popping up all over the place and have a reputation for treating teachers badly, conducting illegal practices, or just randomly closing down.
 Things to be aware of are:

 - Shady Hagwons